clanehin/observe-diffs/README.md

 observe-diffs: Observe shallow differences between successive plain JavaScript objects.
 =======================================================================================

-Produces a function which can be called multiple times.
+Produces a function which can be called multiple times with a parameter that may change between successive calls.
 For each shallow key in the parameter, if that key changes between successive calls, certain events will fire.

 Motivation
 ----------